sygmaprotocol/sygma-sdk/examples/evm-to-evm-erc1155-transfer/README.md

 - `PRIVATE_KEY`: Your wallet's private key.
 - `TOKEN_ID`: The ID of the ERC1155 token you wish to transfer.
+- `AMOUNT`: The amount of token that needs to be transferred.
 - `SYGMA_ENV`: The Sygma environment you're using (e.g., `testnet` or `mainnet`).
 - `SEPOLIA_RPC_URL`: (Optional) Custom RPC URL for the Sepolia network.
 - `CRONOS_RPC_URL`: (Optional) Custom RPC URL for the Cronos testnet.